saadjatt/opensource.guide/_articles/code-of-conduct.md

 Try to establish a code of conduct as early as possible: ideally, when you first create your project.

-In addition to communicating your expectations, a code of conduct describes the following:
+In addition to communicating your expectations, a code of conduct describes the following:ok

 * Where the code of conduct takes effect _(only on issues and pull requests, or community activities like events?)_
 * Whom the code of conduct applies to _(community members and maintainers, but what about sponsors?)_